Your child enters Geneva’s public school this year? Parentville’s got you covered!

 Does your child need a backpack?

 You will get a teacher-parent communication book also called a students book (carnet de l’élève) with all necessary explanations, addresses, and phone numbers.
 Further pages constitute an agenda.
 Each day of the school year has its place, where teachers and parents can put important information.
 At the bottom of the page you’ll find space to request a meeting with the teacher (or teacher’s request to meet with you).
 You’ll need to sign the book every week.
-It will become clear once you see how it looks like.
+I promise, It will become clear once you get it in your hands.

 In the first weeks of the school year you will also receive some forms to fill (mainly asking about address, phone numbers, special health issues, languages spoken etc).
 Nothing complicated.